lwalton101/ProjectNigel/Brain/README.md

 ## Threads

 Voice input thread

-##Questions
+Intent Detection thread
+Intent execution thread
+Camera thread(bit far ahead)

+When voice input:
+  stop the intent detection and execution and start the detection again

-Is any other language viable?
+## Is any other language viable?
 python is quite slow and I do not enjoy using it. we can train the ai in python, but run in other langauges. we need to do this to use the Bert Models